leanprover/fp-lean/functional-programming-lean/src/getting-to-know/polymorphism.md

 ```output error
 {{#example_out Examples/Intro.lean MissingTypeArg}}
 ```
-This error occurs because Lean contains an extensible set of rules for "punning" between different types, which allows convenient mathematical notation such as using a type that represents an algebraic structure in a context where its carrier set is expected.
+The error message is saying that `MyType`'s type, which is `Type → Type`, does not itself describe types.
-The error message is saying that `MyType`'s type, which is `Type → Type`, has no such rules.
+`MyType` requires an argument to become an actual honest-to-goodness type.

 The same message can appear when type arguments are omitted in other contexts, such as in a type signature for a definition:
 ```lean
 {{#example_decl Examples/Intro.lean MyTypeDef}}